gohugoio/hugo/content/content-management/multilingual.md

 ## Configure Languages

-The following is an example of a TOML site configuration for a multilingual Hugo project:
+The following is an example of a site configuration for a multilingual Hugo project:

-{{< code file="config.toml" download="config.toml" >}}
+{{< code-toggle file="config" >}}
 DefaultContentLanguage = "en"
 copyright = "Everything is mine"